Joginder Singh Gharaya

-Lieutenant-General Joginder Singh Gharaya MVC, KC, VSM (31 July 1926 – 13 July 2019) was a highly decorated Indian Army general and the only member of the Indian Armed Forces to have been awarded both the Maha Vir Chakra and the Kirti Chakra, the second highest wartime and peacetime Indian decorations.
+Lieutenant-General Joginder Singh Gharaya (31 July 1926 – 13 July 2019) was a highly decorated Indian Army general and the only member of the Indian Armed Forces to have been awarded both the Maha Vir Chakra and the Kirti Chakra, the second highest wartime and peacetime Indian decorations.

 Early life

 Born in Montgomery in the Punjab Province (now Sahiwal, Pakistan).
 He did his schooling from King George Royal Indian Military College(now Rashtriya Military School Chail) and received an emergency commission as a second lieutenant in the Frontier Force Regiment on 20 January 1946, transferring to the Bihar Regiment following the independence and partition of India, when the Frontier Force Regiment was allocated to Pakistan.